 - Apply your joint compound and smooth it out.

 - Sand it.
 (Re-mud if necessary — and re-sand.)

 - Paint it.

-Now compare all of that with buying a pair of comparable sconces ($40 – $75), paint (leftover – practically free), a drywall patch repair kit ($6) and standard wire ($15) plus your time and labor.
+Now compare all of that with buying a pair of comparable light sconces ($40 to $75), paint (leftover… practically free), a drywall patch repair kit ($6), standard wire ($15), plus your time and labor.

 - Total cost

-- Your DIY skill level in two arenas…electrical (to hardwire the standard sconces) and drywalling.
+- Your DIY skill level in 2 arenas: electrical (to hard-wire the standard sconces) and drywalling

-They’ve also branched out into A/V cable, Data cable and HDMI cable.pr
+Flatwire has also branched out into A/V cable, data cable and HDMI cable.

 Must read: How to run A/V cable through your home — a great DIY project.